OpenGL Rim Shader

 vec3 n = normalize(mat3(u_vm) * v_norm); // convert normal to view space, u_vm (view matrix), is a rigid body transform. vec3 p = vec3(u_vm * v_pos); // position in view space vec3 v = normalize(-p); // vector towards eye float vdn = 1.0 - max(dot(v, n), 0.0); // the rim-shading contribution fragcolor.a = 1.0; fragcolor.rgb = vec3(vdn);

-Using the rim shading contribution as color (the vdn
+Using the rim shading contribution as color (the vdn) we get the

 following result.